Anarchism in the United States: Late 20th century and contemporary times

+2020s

 In June 2020, the Center for Strategic and International Studies reported that while far-right terrorism remains the major threat, having "significantly outpaced terrorism from other types of perpetrators", anarchists "could present a potential threat" in the United States.
-During the COVID-19 pandemic in the United States, anarchists participated in a proliferation of mutual aid organizations, exemplifying both the failure of government to provide for people's needs, and practice of anarchism in a peaceful and lawful way.
+During the COVID-19 pandemic in the United States, anarchists participated in a proliferation of mutual aid organizations, exemplifying both the alleged failure of government to provide for people's needs and the practice of anarchism in a "peaceful and lawful" way.
 In June 2021, the National Security Council listed anarchists among the "anti-government and anti-authority violent extremists" which it claimed posed a threat of domestic terrorism.
+In January 2023, Atlanta police shot and killed eco-anarchist Manuel Esteban Paez Terán as part of the Stop Cop City protests.
+In February 2024, anarchist and USAF serviceman Aaron Bushnell self-immolated outside the Israeli embassy in Washington DC.